craftcms/feed-me/docs/feature-tour/importing-your-content.md

 ![Feedme Start](/docs/screenshots/feedme-start.png)

-You can navigate away from this page once started, as your import is run as a Craft task.
-You can see the status of your feed at any time through the task sidebar notification.
+You can navigate away from this page once started, as your import is run as a Craft queue jobs.
+You can see the status of your feed at any time through the queue job sidebar notification.